VicPopescu/Vit/README.md

 **Option 2:**
 In the project folder:
-- open the terminal and type `nodemon`
+- open the terminal and type `npx nodemon`
 - open your browser and access the page at `http://localhost:4400/`